Shreyas911/sicopolis/docs/sphinx/source/climate_forcing/oceanic_forcing.rst

         \, |\langle{}T_\mathrm{f}\rangle{}_\mathrm{sector}
               + \delta{}T_\mathrm{sector}|\,,

-  where :math:`\rho`, :math:`\rho_\mathrm{sw}`, :math:`L` and :math:`c_\mathrm{sw}` are defined as in Eq. |nbsp| :eq:`ice_shelf_bas_melt_2`.
+  where :math:`\rho`, :math:`\rho_\mathrm{sw}`, :math:`L` and :math:`c_\mathrm{sw}` are defined as in Eq. |nbsp| :eq:`ice_shelf_bas_melt_5`.
 The coefficient :math:`\gamma_0`, similar to an exchange velocity, and the sectorial temperature offsets :math:`\delta{}T_\mathrm{sector}` are obtained by calibrating the parameterization against observations (see Jourdain et al. :cite:`jourdain_etal_2020`).

   The thermal forcing at the ice--ocean interface is derived by extrapolating the oceanic fields from GCMs into the ice-shelf cavities.
 Following the ISMIP6-Antarctica protocol, it must be provided as NetCDF input files that contain for each year the mean-annual, 3D thermal forcing for the entire computational domain.
-Therefore, this option allows prescribing a time-dependent thermal forcing (which is currently not the case for the other options).
+Thereby, this option allows prescribing a time-dependent thermal forcing (which is currently not the case for the other options).
+For the detailed parameter settings, see the description in the run-specs headers.

 For all cases, an additional scaling factor :math:`S_\mathrm{w}` can be applied (:math:`a_\mathrm{b}\rightarrow{}S_\mathrm{w}\,a_\mathrm{b}`), defined as